-Illinois contains more than 200 hospitals and hundreds of clinics, standalone emergency departments, and private physician offices.
+Illinois has more than 200 hospitals and hundreds of clinics, standalone emergency departments, and private physician offices.
 While these medical facilities provide convenience and choice for residents and visitors, they can make mistakes, and when they do, you may hold them liable for injuries.

-Not all bad outcomes in the medical arena result from an error, and not all errors can give rise to a medical malpractice claim.
+Not all bad outcomes in the medical arena result from an error, and not all errors can give rise to medical malpractice claims.
 Suppose a medical error injured you.
 In that case, an experienced medical malpractice lawyer could help you determine if your claim meets the criteria for medical malpractice and inform you of the services their legal team can provide in this complex type of case.

 About Medical Malpractice in Illinois